Cultural exchange cements ties between Lao, Cambodian students and host families

-BÌNH THUẬN – A cultural exchange event connecting Lao and Cambodian students studying in Hồ Chí Minh City and Vietnamese families hosting them have been held in the southern province of Bình Thuận, aiming to strengthen the friendship and comprehensive and sustainable cooperation between Việt Nam and its two neighbouring countries.
+BÌNH THUẬN – A cultural exchange event connecting Lao and Cambodian students studying in HCM City and Vietnamese families hosting them have been held in the southern province of Bình Thuận, aiming to strengthen the friendship and comprehensive and sustainable cooperation between Việt Nam and its two neighbouring countries.

-Taking place on November 2 and 3, the annual event saw about 160 students visiting local scenic spots and historical sites, and engaging in cultural exchanges with their Vietnamese peers and host families.
+Taking place over the weekend, the annual event saw approximately 160 students visiting local scenic spots and historical sites, and engaging in cultural exchanges with their Vietnamese peers and host families.

 In his remarks, Vice President of the HCM City Federation of Labour Phùng Thái Quang said that the friendship among the three peoples was forged through challenging times, especially during their struggles for independence and freedom.